In a pirouette, the forehand of the horse draws a circle with the haunches-in

+maintaining the sequence of the canter throughout the entire Pirouette.
+The Pirouette can be done at the walk, Piaffe or canter.
 The canter Pirouette is a difficult exercise.
 It requires a lot of energy, limberness, submission and a great deal of collection from the horse.

+Like for the Piaffe, Passage or the tempi changes, the Pirouette can only be taught to an already advanced and collected horse.
 When a Pirouette is executed in harmony and lightness, it underlines the strength, limberness and balance of the horse.
 It requires a receptive horse who is focusing on the rider's slightest wishes, and a great intimacy between the horse and the rider.
+The "fast pirouette", called a Spin, is an easier exercise for the horse requiring less strength and less collection. |

 The ideal Pirouette